jdhagood/gtl/content/cellular_atomata.md

 {{< /rawhtml >}}

 # Main Takeaways
 In this lecture we covered a lot of gound.
-We discussed functions and how to use them to both encapsulate blocks of code and return values.
-Both of these use cases will be important as we continue in the course.

-Nested for loops allow us to itterate over two or more values at onece.
-Just as we can image one for loop itterating over a 1D list of numbers, n-nested for loops can itterate over an nD array of numbers.
+We discussed nested for loops to allow us to itterate over two or more values at onice.
+Just as we can image one for loop itterating over a 1D list of numbers, n-nested for loops can itterate over an n-D array of numbers.

 We saw how for loops can help us repeat blocks of code mutliple times with an incramenting variable.
 We also saw how easy python makes it for us to itterate through a list or string with the 'in' keyword.